Oppositus/CalculatorAA/README_en.md

 ## Working with yields chart
 - Field "Forecast for" sets a length of the forecast for the portfolio.
-- Checkboxes 1σ, 2σ, 3σ enables risk borders.
+- Checkboxes 1σ, 2σ, 3σ enables drawing risk deviations.
 - "Portfolio components" button shows a table with portfolio components.
 - "Logarithmic scale" button switch vertical scale type.
 - "Rebalances" button shows portfolio yields with rebalances.